Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 }
 ```

-The Agent also gets a larger negative penalty if it falls off the playing
+The agent also gets a larger negative penalty if it falls off the playing
 surface.

 The `Ball3DAgent` in the
 [3DBall](Learning-Environment-Examples.md#3dball-3d-balance-ball) takes a
-similar approach, but allocates a small positive reward as long as the Agent
+similar approach, but allocates a small positive reward as long as the agent
 balances the ball.
-The Agent can maximize its rewards by keeping the ball on the
+The agent can maximize its rewards by keeping the ball on the
 platform:

 ```csharp